The Chiringas Over El Morro

-It wasn’t the life for me, at least how it seemed constructed.
+I wanted those things.
+But I didn't see any married person getting it right.
+Indeed, all the couples I knew seemed only like poor simulacra of what I wanted in my own imaginary marriage.
+How they did marriage wasn’t the life for me, at least how it seemed constructed.
 I relished being a little wounded, a little poor, a little disjointed, if only because it forced me to climb into my own skin and send my body across glorious high wires and also into pits to fight leviathans.
 I wanted to carry my own full range of magnitudes.

 ~ ~ ~

 I spent our first summer at our local public library.
-One hot day, I pulled a thin volume from the shelf and sank to the dirty linoleum floor to read.
-The Little Mermaid, by Hans Christian Andersen.
+One hot day, I pulled a thin volume from the shelf and sank to the dirty linoleum floor to read The Little Mermaid, by Hans Christian Andersen.
 It was a living thing between my thin fingers—the scent of brine wafted from its pages as I carefully flexed its spine.